airpair/why-should-you-sponsor-airpairs-writing-competition/post.md

 ##Introduction

-AirPair's mission is to find new ways **to connect developers** for the purpose of knowledge share.

-We are best known for connecting developers over video chat, but we launched **v1 of our content program in 2014** to connect developers through content, paying awesome developers to write for us.

-With over **3 million pageviews in 6 months**, we are currently one of the Web's best places to find technical content in 2014.

-To celebrate the [launch of v2 of our collaborative authoring tools](link to jk's post), we're running a [100K writing competition](https://www.airpair.com/100k-writing-competition) to source the most impactful technical content on the web.

-With your support, we'd love to encourage **the best of the best developers** to **create awesome content** about **your technology or platform** on Airpair.
+Interested in fresh thought leading content about your company's technology or API?

+This week AirPair is announcing a 3 month long [writing competition](https://www.airpair.com/100k-writing-competition) to celebrate the release of our new Github API powered, collaborative publishing tools.
+Our new platform allows anyone to fork posts and submit pull requests to fix typos and make suggestions.

+We're giving away $5k, $3k & $2k in cash prizes to the three most shared posts, with many smaller category prizes from $150-$1500.

+We'd like to help companies generate fresh top notch tutorials and thought pieces with the goal of stimulating community activity and making the wider AirPair community more aware of your tech.
+We have a few partners already sponsoring $500 prizes to the best post about their company's technology.

 ##Why sponsor?

 ###Reader numbers

+With over **3 million pageviews in 6 months**, we are currently one of the Web's best places to find technical content.

 A good post published on Airpair can expect **40,000 pageviews** in it's first week, or **200,000+ over it's "lifetime"** (a number that keeps growing as lifetime right now means about 10 months).